Carpal Tunnel Syndrome Surgery

 endoscopic-assisted surgery: carpal tunnel release can be performed using a probe (endoscope) that is fitted with a tiny camera and light; the endoscope is inserted through a small incision in the hand to release the entrapped nerve.

-reviewed by > Brad Curt, MD, Mayfield Clinic / University of Cincinnati Department of Neurosurgery, Ohio
+reviewed by > Brad Curt, MD, Mayfield Clinic, Cincinnati, Ohio